 Missouri Department of Health and Senior Services, Community Policy Specialist

 Jamie Baker received her BA in Psychology from the University of MO-Columbia.
-Ms. Baker is currently a Tobacco Prevention and Control Specialist with the MO Department of Health and Senior Services.
-She has worked in tobacco prevention and control since 1996 starting with the ASSIST project and coordinating tobacco use prevention efforts in the northwestern region of MO.
+Ms. Baker was most recently a Tobacco Prevention and Control Specialist with the MO Department of Health and Senior Services.
+She retired from this position on June 1st, 2022.
+Jamie has worked in tobacco prevention and control since 1996 starting with the ASSIST project and coordinating tobacco use prevention efforts in the northwestern region of MO.
 During her tenure in tobacco control she has provided both leadership and technical assistance to community coalitions; coordinated interventions that involved multiple public health, community, voluntary and business partners.
 Through her guidance and technical assistance, she has assisted multiple communities pass comprehensive smoke free community ordinances and youth access ordinances.
 She has also worked with public and private K-12 school districts as well as colleges and universities to create and implement Tobacco Free Campus Policies.
 She has been successful in fundraising acquiring grant funding to ensure the sustainability of tobacco control efforts in the northwest Missouri region.

 |Dwana (Dee) Calhoun, MS MPH

 As Director, Dee is responsible for the oversight, leadership and coordination of all activities undertaken by the SelfMade Health Network.